 During the session, Weiss added that a superhero metaphor happens to be her favorite way to teach children about Purim.
 “Most superheroes were created by Jews,” she pointed out.
 “They’re about being outsiders and about power and powerlessness, the disconnect between how a person may look nebbish-y on the outside but be a hero on the inside.
 Kids instinctively understand these issues.
 I use the holiday to get them to think about what powers they already have that they could use to be better people.”
 Purim turns conventional superhero narratives upside down.
 “It’s a holiday of reversals—revelry and fasting, getting so drunk you can’t tell the difference between Mordecai and Haman,” Weiss said.
 “And Esther’s situation is the reverse of the usual superhero story.
 Her superhero is who she is inside, not on the glamorous outside.”

 Very few children’s picture books, let alone Jewish ones, feature LGBT parents.
 There’s Patricia Polacco’s oft-banned In Our Mothers’ House, Leslea Newman’s board books Mommy, Mama and Me and Daddy, Papa and Me, Vanita Oelschlager’s A Tale of Two Daddies and A Tale of Two Mommies, Todd Parr’s The Family Book, Justin Richardson and Peter Parnell’s And Tango Makes Three (another perpetually banned book), and a few more of varying literary quality.
-It’s hard for LGBT parents not to see themselves reflected in the books they read to their kids.
-For that matter, single parents (of both genders and all orientations) rarely see themselves, either.
+It’s hard for LGBT parents to not see themselves reflected in the books they read to their kids.
+For that matter, single parents (of all genders and orientations) rarely see themselves, either.
 The parents at CBST talked about their fondness for animal protagonists, whose gender isn’t an issue.
 I adore Susan Meyers’ Everywhere Babies, because there are a zillion permutations of family depicted, without editorializing; the focus is on the universal adorableness of babies.

 The fact is, until The Purim Superhero, there were no LGBT-themed Jewish picture books.
 That emptiness in the market was what prompted Keshet, the organization that advocates for the full inclusion of LGBTQ Jews in the Jewish community, to sponsor a children’s-book-writing contest.
 Keshet partnered with the publisher Kar-Ben, which agreed to publish the winning manuscript if it met the company’s editorial standards.
 “We’d long been interested in publishing a book involving a same-sex Jewish family,” publisher Joanna Sussman told me.
 “With the Conservative and Reform movements now sanctioning same-sex marriage, and it becoming legal in more states as of the last election, it was clearly time.
 But we hadn’t found a really good, non-didactic story with a charming premise and engaging non-stereotypical characters.”
 Indeed, Kar-Ben felt that most of the Keshet contest entries fell short.
 “They were too earnest, too preachy, too aimed at strictly the same-sex community, which is not a broad enough market for us to be viable,” Sussman said.
 “But The Purim Superhero had appeal beyond same-sex families.”